All Episodes

 And in their case, I would always bet it's to open a door to go after Trump even further on anything at this point.

-I mean, the judge did say I don't at this juncture uh find that Garland and the FBI were callous in their disregard of Donald Trump's uh you know rights under the Constitution.
+I mean, the judge did say, I don't at this juncture find that Garland and the FBI were callous in their disregard of Donald Trump's rights under the Constitution.

-But she seemed to say, you know, you did everything else uh in violation of his rights.
+But she seemed to say, you know, you did everything else in violation of his rights.

-Because uh they they work for the same boss and they have the same collective interest.
+Because they work for the same boss and they have the same collective interest.

-Um moreover, the DOJ and the FBI have the shameful history of of slimy dishonest tactics, the Russia hoax, you know, doctoring evidence, concealing exculpatory evidence, deceiving the court, uh, and deceiving Congress about the information they knew that Trump wasn't a Russian agent who colluded.
+Moreover, the DOJ and the FBI have this shameful history of slimy, dishonest tactics, the Russia hoax, doctoring evidence, concealing exculpatory evidence, deceiving the court, and deceiving Congress about the information they knew that Trump wasn't a Russian agent who colluded.

-Um so, you know, one of the interesting things in in the judge's decision is she threw back into the face of Mira Garland the fact that uh, oh, the you know, we've separated our investigators with a uh filter team, a taint team.
+So, you know, one of the interesting things in the judge's decision is she threw back into the face of Merritt Garland the fact that, oh, we separated our investigators with a filter team, a taint team.

-I've discovered already two incidents in which your investigators already look at privileged documents they should not have looked at.
+And she said, oh, yeah, I've discovered already two incidents in which your investigators already looked at privileged documents they should not have looked at.

-Let's bring in uh the Donald Trump's attorney, Alina Haba, who's with us, uh, who has an awful lot to say about all of this.
+Let's bring in Donald Trump's attorney, Alina Haba, who's with us, who has an awful lot to say about all of this.

 Alina, I want to get your take on it.